 Lisbon is the second oldest city in Europe after Athens in Greece.
 Lisbon has more UNESCO World Heritage sites and museum treasures than most other European cities.
 As it is the capital city, there is a variety of transportation for getting around Lisbon.
 I have listed the best transportation to get around the city.

 As it is a very hilly city, the trams are the best way to see the city.
 There is a range of different tram lines that get you around the city with many different routes.

 Buses in Lisbon

-The buses in Lisbon are much faster than the trams, and there are several routes that go all over the city.
+The buses in Lisbon are much faster than the trams, and several routes go all over the city.
 They are cheaper than the trams as the trams are more tourist-like.
-You can buy a multiple-day ticket, or go for an unlimited pass if you’re planning to stay in the city for a longer period of time.
+You can buy a multiple-day ticket, or go for an unlimited pass if you’re planning to stay in the city for a longer period.

 Metro in Lisbon